-- 1. Which nationalities are the most and the least punctual? - 2.
-Why did the British think that everyone understood their customs? - 3.
-Which nationalities do not like to eat and do business at the same time? - 4.
-'They (the French. have to be well fed and watered.'
-What or who do you normally have to feed and water? - 5.
-An American friend of yours is going to work in Japan.
-Give some advice about how he / she should and shouldn't behave. - 6.
-Imagine you are at a party in (a.
-England; (b.
-America.
+1. Which nationalities are the most and the least punctual?

+2. Why did the British think that everyone understood their customs?

+3. Which nationalities do not like to eat and do business at the same time?

+4.'They (the French) have to be well fed and watered.'
+What or who do you normally have to feed and water?

+5.An American friend of yours is going to work in Japan.
+Give some advice about how he / she should and shouldn't behave.

+6.Imagine you are at a party in (a) England; (b) America.
 How could you begin a conversation with a stranger?
-Continue conversations with your partner. - 7.
-Which nationalities have rules of behaviour about hands?
-What are these rules? - 8.
-Why is it not a good idea to: - say that you absolutely love your Egyptian friend's vase; - go to Russia if you don't drink alcohol; - say 'Hi!
-See you later!' when you're introduced to someone in Afghanistan; - discuss politics with your American friend in a McDonald's.
+Continue conversations with your partner.

+7. Which nationalities have rules of behaviour about hands?
+What are these rules?

+8.Why is it not a good idea to:

+-say that you absolutely love your Egyptian friend's vase.

+-go to Russia if you don't drink alcohol.

+-say 'Hi!
+See you later!' when you're introduced to someone in Afghanistan. -discuss politics with your American friend in a McDonald's.

 3. Study some tips on cultural differences in business.
-Make up the similar advice list for your country.
+Make up the similar 'advice list' for your country.

 France Germany UK

-Greetings Shake hands on Shake hands on Shake hands on
+Greetings Shake hands on Shake hands on Shake hands -

-arival and arival and arrival - exchange
+arival and arrival and exchange

 departure. departure and business cards.

 announce your

 name.

-Appointment On time; a few Arrive 5 minutes Mostly on time.
+Appointment On time; a few Arrive 5 Mostlyontime.

-minutes delay is early.
+minutes delay is minutesearly.

 tolerated.

-Business cards In the meeting the Cards not always Exchange and put
+Business cards In the meeting Cardsnotalways Exchange and

-card is placed in exchanged. into wallet.
+the card is exchanged. put into wallet.

+placed in front

-front of the owner.
+of the owner.

+Business corr- Veryformallang Seriousbusiness Sometimeslong

+espondence uage. -liketone. winded.

+Working hours Don't usually 7.00 - 16.00.
+Known to work

+start before 8.30 middle and the longest

+- quite long senior hours in Europe.

+lunch - management

+overtime. often work later.

+Decision

+making Department Often based on Decisionscanbes

+head collects team work and low.

+suggestions and consensus.

+makes decision

+alone.

+Negotiating Lengthy and Precise, direct, Tough

-Business Very formal Serious business- Sometimes correspondence language. like tone. long winded.
-Working hours Don't usually start 7.00 - 16.00.
-Known to work before 8.30- quite middle and senior the longest hours long lunch - management often in Europe. overtime. work later.
-Decision making Department head Often based on Decisions can be collects team work and slow. suggestions and consensus. makes decision alone.
-Negotiating Lengthy and Precise, direct Tough, underneath formal Telephoning Phone a lot - Short, direct, no Polite, a bit of might interrupt small talk. small talk first. speaker.
-Entertaining Restaurant Short canteen- Business lunches lunches. rarely invite people and dinners - home. pubs.
-Meetings Lenghthy, a little Short, punctual and Informal tone - disorganised with well prepared. use of humour. interruptions.
+formal - like to stick to the underneath

+92 make speeches. point. polite and sometimes seeminglyvague attitude.
+Telephoning Phone a lot - Short, direct, no Polite, a bit of small talk. small talk first. might interrupt speaker.
+Entertaining Lavishrestaurant Short canteen - Business lunches. rarely invite lunches and dinners - pubs. people home.
+Meetings Short, punctual Informal tone - Lenghthy, a and well use of humour. little disorganised prepared. with interruptions.